 A star is born!

 On this day in 1965 (in Italy), 002 Operazione Luna launched into theaters.
-Directed by Lucio Fulci, the SciFi/Comedy starred Franco Franchi, Ciccio Ingrassia, and Monica Randall.
+Directed by Lucio Fulci from a story by José Luis Dibildos, Vittorio Metz, and Amedeo Sollazzo, the film starred Franco Franchi, Ciccio Ingrassia, Monica Randall, and others.
 According to our friends at IMDB.com, here's the plot summary:

 "When a Russian spacecraft is lost in space with two cosmonauts on board, the KGB authorities abduct two petty criminals, Franco and Ciccio, to launch them into space and have them return to impersonate the lost cosmonauts, only to have the real cosmonauts, Paradowski and Borovin, return; misunderstandings with the two duos abound."